smantic/websocket/README.md

 ### Status

-The Gorilla WebSocket package provides a complete and tested implementation of the [WebSocket](http://www.rfc-editor.org/rfc/rfc6455.txt) protocol.
+ WebSocket package provides a complete and tested implementation of the [WebSocket](http://www.rfc-editor.org/rfc/rfc6455.txt) protocol.
 The package API is stable.

+This project is a fork of gorilla/websocket.
+No feature development will be done on this package, only security issues and critical fixes.
+If you would like to raise an issue please contact me at tyler@smantic.dev

 ### Installation